-The beauty and biodiversity of our world is an inspiration for travel, and Emirates is committed to doing our part to preserve natural habitats and stop the illegal wildlife trade which is driving endangered species to the brink of extinction.
+The beauty and bio-diversity of our world is an inspiration for travel, and Emirates is committed to doing our part to preserve natural habitats and stop the illegal wildlife trade which is driving endangered species to the brink of extinction.

 Conservation of habitats

-Emirates has actively supported fragile habitats since 1999, when it established the Al Maha Desert Resort and Spa in Dubai with a 27 km^2^ conservation reserve for the protection of desert fauna and flora.
+Emirates has actively supported fragile habitats since 1999, when it established the Al Maha Desert Resort and Spa in Dubai with a 27 square kilometres conservation reserve for the protection of desert fauna and flora.
 In its first years, 70 Arabian Oryx were re-introduced and 6,000 indigenous trees and shrubs planted.

-Following the success of Al Maha and the DCCR, in 2009 Emirates opened the Emirates One&Only Wolgan Valley.
+Following the success of Al Maha and the DDCR, in 2009 Emirates opened the Emirates One&Only Wolgan Valley.
 One of Australia’s first luxury conservation-based resorts, it occupies just 1% of a 2,800 hectare nature reserve in the Greater Blue Mountains World Heritage Area.

 Tackling the illegal wildlife trade

-As a major international aviation business, Emirates is committed to making a positive difference in combatting the illegal wildlife trade, and to marshaling our resources in support of this cause.
+As a major international aviation business, Emirates is committed to making a positive difference in combatting the illegal wildlife trade, and to marshalling our resources in support of this cause.
 We have zero tolerance on carrying banned species, hunting trophies or any products associated with illegal wildlife activities.

 Our ground handling colleagues are trained in IATA’s Live Animal Regulations and our internal policies on carrying wildlife.
-Our frontline employees are trained to recognize and report suspicious cargo.
+Our frontline employees are trained to recognise and report suspicious cargo.
 We have established a dedicated reporting channel to empower our people and partners to stop illegal trade by flagging confidential information that can protect endangered species.

-In addition to internal campaigns to create awareness amongst our workforce, Emirates also engages with our customers by regularly featuring interviews, wildlife programs and films on ice, our inflight entertainment system, and articles in Open Skies our inflight magazine.
+In addition to internal campaigns to create awareness amongst our workforce, Emirates also engages with our customers by regularly featuring interviews, wildlife programmes and films on ice, our inflight entertainment system, and articles in Open Skies our inflight magazine.